jbrukh/ggit/README.md

-# ggit - git in golang.
+# ggit: git in golang.

-* ggit is an (aspiring) implementation of Linus Torvalds' git written in Rob Pike's golang.
+* ggit is an (aspiring) implementation of Git written in Go.
-* ggit is a single-executable implementation of git.
+* ggit is a single-executable implementation of Git.
-* ggit is a library for programmatically interacting with git repositories.
+* ggit is a library for programmatically interacting with Git repositories.

 # Copyright